pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - Make recommendations for keywords to search for
 - Possibility to look for given topics
 - Possibility to select more languages
+- In addition to Rss feeds also consider Atom feeds

 2. <ins>Set options in application</ins>
 - enter save path for the MP3 and PDF file